 (iii) Within a county and not within a municipality or the ETJ of a municipality, a resolution from the Governing Body of the county.

 (D) For purposes of meeting the requirements of subparagraph (C) of this paragraph, the resolution(s) must be submitted no later than the Resolutions Delivery Date described in §10.4 of this chapter (relating to Program Dates).
 An acceptable, but not required, form of resolution may be obtained in the Multifamily Programs Procedures Manual.
-Applicants should ensure that the resolutions all have the appropriate references and certifications or the Application may be terminated.
+Applicants should ensure that the resolutions all have the appropriate references and certifications or the resolution may be determined by staff to be invalid.
 The resolution(s) must certify that:

 (i) Notice has been provided to the Governing Body in accordance with Tex.
-Gov’t Code, §2306.67071(a) and subparagraph (A) of this paragraph;
+Gov’t Code, §2306.67071(a);

 (ii) The Governing Body has had sufficient opportunity to obtain a response from the Applicant regarding any questions or concerns about the proposed Development;

 (iii) The Governing Body has held a hearing at which public comment may be made on the proposed Development in accordance with Tex.
-Gov’t Code, §2306.67071(b) and subparagraph (B) of this paragraph; and
+Gov’t Code, §2306.67071(b) ; and

 (iv) After due consideration of the information provided by the Applicant and public comment, the Governing Body does not object to the proposed Application.